-Disney Plus has been available in many parts of the world for several months now.
+Disney Plus has been available in many parts of the world for over a year now.
 It lets subscribers watch hundreds of movies from Disney’s extensive library.
 But which are the best movies on Disney Plus?

 Read More: What’s new on Disney Plus

 While there’s not a lot of great TV shows to stream on Disney Plus at the moment, it’s actually the reverse for films.
 There are so many great classic and current movies on Disney Plus, it’s a struggle to create a top 10 list.
 However, that’s just what we have done.
 Take a look at our picks for the top 12 best Disney Plus movies, plus a large number of honorable mentions.
 And if you don’t have Disney Pus yet, you can sign up for the service at the link below.

 Best movies on Disney Plus: